Inclusive Community Builder

-I’m Courtney and I’m a writer, captionist, and accessibility expert.
-I live in Michigan with my dogs, Tali and Tater, the best girl.
-In my off time I love slowly chipping away at my ever-growing gaming backlog, hiking with Tali, and binge watching the same five shows over and over again.
+I’m Coty and I’m a writer, producer, and accessibility expert.
+I live in Michigan with my dogs, Tali and Tater, the best girls.
+In my off time I love writing, slowly chipping away at my ever-growing gaming backlog, hiking, and binge watching the same five shows over and over again.

 ACCESSIBILITY FOR WRITERS

 Are you unintentionally keeping readers from your content?